-This weekend, David & I drove to Ballarat to check out the famous Goldfields town and the Winter Wonderlights show at Sovereign Hill, an open-air museum.
+This weekend, my boyfriend & I drove to Ballarat to check out the famous Goldfields town and the Winter Wonderlights show at Sovereign Hill, an open-air museum.
 In an hour and fifteen minutes, we’d left the city behind for the historic city of Ballarat.

 The Goldfields played a major part in Australia’s history.
 After the discovery of gold in 1851 at Poverty Point (yes, really), the town of Ballarat sprung up almost overnight, reaching a population of 10,000 in around six weeks.
 Happy-go-lucky gold diggers from around the world swarmed to Australia in the hundreds of thousands.
 The Gold Rush made Melbourne the richest city in the world and established Australia’s diverse multicultural population.

 Ballarat and Bendigo also benefited from the wealth pouring out into the city – out of the ground – and today, both towns are full of elegant 19th-century buildings, distinguishing themselves from the average country town.

 Because of this legacy, I had pretty high expectations for Ballarat.

 The Victorian houses lining the streets as we drove into town were promising.
 The first building I saw in town had to be the world’s cutest McDonald’s, in a bright red brick heritage building.
 Streets of elegant sandstone buildings flashed past out the window as we drove around looking for a car park.

 The first thing we noticed about Ballarat was the cold.
 It was around 5 degrees!
 The second thing we noticed, as we walked into town, was how quiet it was for a Saturday.
 We ate at the first place we found, the Beechworth Bakery, keen to get out of the cold.